Ernest Schelling: Biography

 He was born in Belvidere, New Jersey, on July 26, 1876.

 Schelling was a child prodigy.
 His first teacher was his father.
 He made his debut at the Academy of Music in Philadelphia, Pennsylvania, at age 4.
 At age 7, Schelling traveled to Europe to study.
 He was admitted to the Paris Conservatoire.
-While in Europe he worked with many great masters including Percy Goetschius, Hans Huber, Richard Barth, Moritz Moszkowski and Theodor Leschetizky.
+While in Europe he worked with many great masters including Percy Goetschius, Hans Huber, Karl Heinrich Barth, Moritz Moszkowski and Theodor Leschetizky.

 At the age of 20 in 1896, he began studying with Ignace Paderewski and was his only pupil for three years.
 He toured Europe and North and South America, gaining a reputation as a remarkable pianist.

 His first wife was Lucie Howe Draper, whom he married on May 3, 1905, in Manhattan, New York City.
 She died on February 4, 1938, at their summer home in Lausanne, Switzerland.

 He married his second wife, Helen Huntington "Peggy" Marshall, on August 11, 1939, when she was 21 and he was 63.
 She was the stepdaughter of the philanthropist Brooke Astor, and a niece of Vincent Astor.

 He died of a cerebral embolism at his home in Manhattan, New York City, on December 8, 1939.
 His bride of four months was at his deathbed side.